gp16/ocv-lite/README.md

 Its main purpose is to power the other two wrappers, the interpreter and the GUI.
 The engine is meant to be an internal part hidden from the end-user.
-And indeed, the user doesn't need to it directly since it is guaranteed that the other wrappers have all the capabilities the engine has.
+And indeed, the user doesn't need to it directly since it is guaranteed that the other wrappers have all the capabilities the engine has, for example: other wrappers can use the engine to register their command, get command names, get a registered command, get number of registered commands, get the images as matrices from memory and it contains the memory for both images as matrices and commands.
 With that said, there are no technical barriers preventing the user from accessing the engine directly if he wishes.

 ### 2.1.1 Commands
 The engine is responsible for encapsulating OpenCV functionalities and allowing